 It’s not perfect, but I’m glad I read the book, even if it could’ve been four.

-Two weeks from now, look out for my review of the movie adaptation of Timothy Zahn’s “Thrawn“!
+Two weeks from now, look out for my review of the book adaptation of Timothy Zahn’s “Thrawn“!

 Thank you for taking your time here! 🙂 Please leave a reply or comment below.
 Knowing that someone is reading this is what keeps me going, and I’d love to know everyone else’s opinion is on these books or any recommendations for future reviews.